 NOTE: Please be very aware of the dates on each unit!
 You must turn things in when they are due.
 This course does not allow everything to be turned in at the end.
 Also, only ONE late assignment is allowed for extenuating circumstances; see the syllabus for my late work policy!!)
 When the date ends, the unit will close.
 Most units will run Monday to Sunday at 11:55 p.m.

-Also: You will write a Major Analytical Paper. due Nov 30.
-See the options and instructions for this paper in the Quick Links section.
+All due dates are in Central Time.
+Also: You will write a Major Analytical Paper. due Dec.
+1. See the options and instructions for this paper in the Quick Links section.
 You may want to work on this throughout the semester so you're not overloaded at the end.

 The weeks below list your reading assignments and links.
 You will need to view the Power-Points and lecture notes that correspond to these readings, as well as occasionally viewing YouTube videos that relate to the content of that unit.
 This information can also be viewed in detail under "Unit Overviews and Learning Outcomes" under each unit heading.
 PLEASE NOTE: CC changed textbooks from print to OER (available online via the links in Moodle).
-I have provided links or handouts to the works .
-If you cannot open them, please message me via Moodle or email me at [cindie.miller@clarendoncollege.edu](mailto:cindie.miller@clarendoncollege.edu).
+I have provided links or handouts to the works.
+If you cannot open them, please message me via OpenLMS or email me at roberta.sain@clarendoncollege.edu.

 WEEK 1: Aug.
-26-September 1
+26-Sept.
+1

 (Intro) All assignments in this section are due by 11:55 p.m.
-Sept 1.
+Sept.
+4.

-- \ Complete all items in the Class Orientation section, including but not limited to the Course Overview, taking the Syllabus Quiz, and accepting the terms of the syllabus in the Syllabus EVA. - \ Post on the Ice Breaker discussion forum. - \ Begin reading assigned texts.
-Every week you will have discussion postings based on that week's readings. - \ Attendance will be taken the first Friday (Aug.
+Complete all items in the Class Orientation section, including but not limited to the Course Overview, taking the Syllabus Quiz, and accepting the terms of the syllabus in the Syllabus EVA.

+Post on the Ice Breaker discussion forum.

+Begin reading assigned texts.
+Every week you will have discussion postings based on that week's readings.

+Attendance will be taken the first Friday (Aug.
 30) based on students logging in.